evriinsight/docker-oracle-setup/README.md

 ### Port Mapping

 The following port mapping will be used.
-To help remember the DB version, the database port ends in its version number `122` for `12.2`.
-Likewise, the ORDS ports end in the APEX version they link to ex: `514` for `5.1.4`, `1810` for `18.1.0`.

 Container | Container Port | Laptop Port | Description
 --- | --- | --- | ---